Kubernetes Networking Definition

 Connectivity and debugging.
 As with any other network technology, Kubernetes network performance can vary, and Kubernetes networks can only succeed with the right tools for monitoring and debugging.
 Kubernetes network latency is its own challenge and network stalls may require debugging.

-Does Avi Offer Kubernetes Networking Monitoring and Application Services?
+Does VMware NSX Advanced Load Balancer Offer Kubernetes Networking Monitoring and Application Services?

 Yes.
-Avi Networks provides a centrally orchestrated, elastic proxy services fabric with dynamic load balancing, service discovery, security, and analytics for containerized applications running in Kubernetes environments.
+VMware NSX Advanced Load Balancer provides a centrally orchestrated, elastic proxy services fabric with dynamic load balancing, service discovery, security, and analytics for containerized applications running in Kubernetes environments.

-Kubernetes adoption demands a cloud-native approach for traffic management and application networking services, which Avi Networks provides.
-Avi Networks delivers scalable, enterprise-class container ingress to deploy and manage container-based applications in production environments accessing Kubernetes clusters.
+Kubernetes adoption demands a cloud-native approach for traffic management and application networking services, which VMware NSX Advanced Load Balancer provides.
+The VMware NSX Advanced Load Balancer delivers scalable, enterprise-class container ingress to deploy and manage container-based applications in production environments accessing Kubernetes clusters.

-Avi Controller: A central control, management and analytics plane that communicates with the Kubernetes primary node.
-The Avi Controller includes two sub-components called Avi Kubernetes Operator (AKO) and Avi Multi-Cloud Kubernetes Operator (AMKO), which orchestrate all interactions with the Kube-controller-manager.
-AKO is used for ingress services in each Kubenetes cluster and AMKO is used in the context of multiple clusters, sites, or across clouds The Avi Controller deploys and manages the lifecycle of data plane proxies, configures services and aggregates telemetry analytics from the Avi Service Engines.
+Controller: A central control, management and analytics plane that communicates with the Kubernetes primary node.
+The Controller includes two sub-components called Kubernetes Operator (AKO) and Multi-Cloud Kubernetes Operator (AMKO), which orchestrate all interactions with the Kube-controller-manager.
+AKO is used for ingress services in each Kubenetes cluster and AMKO is used in the context of multiple clusters, sites, or across clouds The Controller deploys and manages the lifecycle of data plane proxies, configures services and aggregates telemetry analytics from the Service Engines.

 For more on the actual implementation of load balancing, security applications and web application firewalls check out our Application Delivery How-To Videos.

-Find out more about how Avi’s cloud-native approach for traffic management and application networking services can assist your organization’s Kubernetes adoption here.
+Find out more about how VMware NSX Advanced Load Balancer’s cloud-native approach for traffic management and application networking services can assist your organization’s Kubernetes adoption here.